Srekel/tides-of-revival/index.md

 This blog is dedicated to the game The Elvengroin Legacy.

+EGL, as I like to abbreviate it, is a game in very early development, technically speaking, but I started thinking about and writing down thoughts for it in my teens.
+So I am very happy to finally have started to actually work on it in my spare time!

+EGL is, in short, a first-person RPG with a very large - but decidedly not unlimited - world, with massive amount of procedurally generated content, both "offline" and during play.

+It's going to blow you away.
+This blog is how I'll try to explain how.
+And I will out of necessity start by talking about cheese puffs.

 ### Unprocessed Cheese Puffs

 It seems, when you go to the snack shelves in a grocery store, there are a few categories.
 Generally the largest will be potato chips, but there are also flavored nuts, pretzels or the like, maybe something exotic, and cheese puffs.